ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/select.md

 ## Template Tags

-Select Dropdown field's value can be rendered in a template using a single variable with the field's name.
+A Select Dropdown field's value can be rendered in a template using a single variable with the field's name.
 To specifically display the field's value or label, use the respective modifier.

     Value: {field_name}<br>
     Value: {field_name:value}<br>